junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Things from the angel.
 Things he can identify as his, guiding his way to the call."
 Missouri explains.

 That rings a bell.
-Dean automatically touches the handprint on his left shoulder across the jacket, knowing the red mark is still there.
+Dean automatically touches the handprint on his left shoulder underneath the jacket, knowing the red mark is still there.
 Back then, that mark was all they had that has a direct link with the angel, but now, he has more.

-Dean reaches into his inner chest pocket, putting the piece of trench coat fabric and blood stained black feather on the table between them, fingers lingering at the edge of the feather, not leaving.
+Dean reaches into his inner chest pocket, putting the piece of trench coat fragment and blood stained black feather on the table between them, fingers lingering at the edge of the feather, not leaving.
 Both of them still have the same temperature from his body warmth.

 "I have these."
 He tells Missouri.
 "Cas left them behind when, emm, last two times we saw each other, right before he disappeared.
-Would they work?"
+Will they work?"

 Missouri reaches out to touch the cloth, Dean's fingers twitch involuntarily like he has the strongest urge to take it back, to not allow anyone but himself to touch it, to even see it, but he holds the hands where they should be.